-Cholula, Mexico has a lot to offer including a stunning string of churches, hip shopping, volcano views, a Mayan archaeological site, and fried grasshoppers and it’s all in our city travel guide to Cholula.
+Cholula, Mexico has a lot to offer including a stunning string of churches, hip shopping, volcano views, a Mayan archaeological site, and fried grasshoppers.
+It’s all in our Cholula travel guide.

 There are around 40 churches in the town of Cholula, Mexico, however, one quite literally stands above the rest.
 The Spanish built the Santuario Nuestra Señora de los Remedios church is located on top of a massive pyramid called Tlachihualtepetl (which means “artificial hill” in the native Nahuatl language).
 The temple was so overgrown when the Spanish got there that they claimed they thought it was just a hill, not one of the most important indigenous spiritual centers.